• The Main Building of Sacred Heart Schools

 • Advanced Creative Topics

-Advanced Creative Topics (ACT) is a semester-long class that offers advanced arts students the chance to develop independent creative projects in an interdisciplinary context.
-In ACT, students in diverse arts disciplines will each pursue an in-depth creative projector of their choosing for the duration of the semester.
-Students will have collective class studio time to research and work independently, but will also participate in regular critiques to assess and move their projects forward.
-Additionally, students will engage with visiting artists, SHP faculty mentor critiques, and participate in off-site field trips.
-By the end of the semester each student will have completed a sustained creative project.
-Students do not earn UC credit for Survey of the Arts, but do fulfill .5 SHP graduation credit.
+Advanced Creative Topics (ACT) is a semester-long class that offers advanced English, Fine Arts, and Performing Arts students the chance to develop independent creative projects in an interdisciplinary context.
+In ACT, students across diverse arts disciplines (including drama, music, filmmaking, creative writing, and visual art) each pursue and execute an in-depth creative project of their choosing.
+In ACT, students use five distinct steps to bring their projects to life including; gathering inspiration, generating ideas, experimentation/play, creation, and reflection.
+Throughout the course, students have collective class studio time to research and work independently but also participate in regular “check-point” critiques to assess and move their projects forward.
+In ACT, students learn to develop and define their individual creative process and dialogue about diverse ideas, media, techniques and approaches.
+Additionally, students engage with visiting artists, SHP faculty mentor critiques, and participate in off-site field trips.
+Each student presents their synthesized final creative project for the community at the end-of-semester SHP art show.
+Students do not earn UC credit for ACT, but do fulfill .5 SHP graduation credit.
 This class is only offered for the fall semester.

 Prerequisite:

-Completion of a minimum of 1 semester of an advanced level Fine or Performing Arts course.
+Completion of at least one semester of an advanced-level English, Fine or Performing Arts course

 • Survey of the Arts